-- The control room of L's high-rise in Death Note, though the large monitors are generally used for observing the security cameras of the building.
+- The control room of L's high-rise, though the large monitors are generally used for observing the security cameras of the building.
 There are only three actual computers with one monitor each, which makes perfect sense when you consider there are usually several people working at once.

 - Amy the Playful Hacker from Bakuretsu Tenshi somehow stuffed a Hacker Cave inside a Base on Wheels.

 - Chisame of Mahou Sensei Negima!'s Magitek pactio item can create a perfect hacking space for her inside a Tron-like area complete with surrounding screens, numerous floating keybords and seven electronic helpers.
 Her own room surrounded by monitors probably also counts.

 - The Major gets one of these in Solid State Society, although hers is rather stylishly located in a light, airy penthouse apartment.

 - In the series she visits a hacker, who lives in the more typical dark, cramped room.
 This particular Hacker Cave is filled with (deliberately) anachronistic computer equipment, a good proportion of which is obsolete.
 There were also at least two robotic sex-dolls lying around.